Troubleshooting inter-cluster replication issues

 1. Check cluster names are different across all clusters in replication.

-2. Check all the Secondary cluster “replicationjournal” datasource is properly pointing to the CJ/Primary Cluster details only (including the failover datasources)
+2. Check all the Secondary cluster “replicationjournal” data sources are properly pointing to the CJ/Primary Cluster details only (including the failover data sources)

 3. Run the below command on the CJ cluster

 $RLI_HOME/bin/advanced/monitoring.bat –d cloud-replication

 $RLI_HOME/bin/monitoring.sh –d cloud-replication

 This fetches properties for HDAP stores under replication.

 - The primary cluster sends the Encrypt(RJ password + auth type+ SSHA) to the remote HTTP servlet on the Secondary Cluster, by getting the hostname from the "replica" in ou=replication,cn=config

 - The Secondary Cluster HTTP servlet will fetch the local Encrypt(RJ password + auth type+ SSHA) to do the comparison

 - If they both match, then as a response to the HTTP request the cn=Directory Manager user and password are fetched from vds_server.conf of ZK and sent back to the primary cluster

 - The primary cluster will use the response of the DM user and password to perform an LDAP bind and base search on HDAP to fetch the "vdssynccursor“